 The joints are held by two screws.

 The electrical equipment was renewed and refurbished with a three-wire system and a black cloth coated cord was used.

-The light is operated by a rotary switch located on the bakelite bulb socket.
+The light is operated by a switch located on the power cord

 The lamp can be easily attached to the wall with the wall-mount bracket and screws